redfoxOG/rfx-audit-v2/README.md

 - **Subscription Model**: Implement a rate-limiting and subscription portal using Stripe to offer premium features, higher scan quotas, and advanced reporting.
 - **Theme Toggle**: Add a light-mode theme for users who prefer it over the default dark "hacker" theme.
 - **Custom Report Branding**: Allow premium users to add their own logo and branding to the generated PDF reports.
+## Deployment

+See [docs/DEPLOYMENT.md](docs/DEPLOYMENT.md) for instructions on deploying with Portainer and configuring an Nginx reverse proxy.